• Skip to primary navigation

 Oatmeal adds great texture and flavor as well as nutritional value to these oatmeal chocolate chip cookies.
 They are rich in fiber, perfect for the digestive system, filling, and perfect for any occasion, breakfast or snack or as a great dessert with vanilla ice cream.

-• Egg: at room temperature.
+• Egg: Should be at room temperature.

 Cookies cut in 2